 "You d-d-don't know?
 If you stutter like that Mother will have to take you to the doctor."

-3. She never stuttered with other people - had quite given it up - but only with Father, because then she was trying so hard to say the words properly.
+She never stuttered with other people - had 3. quite given it up - but only with Father, because given it up: then she was trying so hard to say the words properly.